Tag: Lord Jopling

 As set out in the Standing Orders of the House of Lords Relating to Public Business: “When Her Majesty comes publicly to the House, the Lords shall be attired in their robes or in such other dress as may be approved by Her Majesty”.
 A proposal for robes other than those presently used would be considered by the appropriate authority.

-• Lord Jopling – 2014 Parliamentary Question to the Cabinet Office
+• Lord Jopling – 2014 Parliamentary Question to the Department for Work and Pensions

-Lord Jopling – 2014 Parliamentary Question to the Cabinet Office
+Lord Jopling – 2014 Parliamentary Question to the Department for Work and Pensions

-To ask Her Majesty’s Government, further to the Written Answers by Lord Wallace of Saltaire on 10 March (WA 342), whether they will now answer the questions.
+To ask Her Majesty’s Government, further to the Written Answer by Lord Freud on 24 March (WA 74), which, if any, department investigates the issues about nutrition asked about in the original question; and whether that department will answer the original question.

 • Lord Jopling – 2014 Parliamentary Question to the Leader of the House of Lords